Approved: Council 7 April 1997 (Resolution 97/2/21)

 13.9 During the formal stages of the procedures, the complainant and the respondent may choose to be supported by another person.
 This person may be a friend, colleague, or equity contact and must maintain strict confidentiality.
 This person should not be anyone who has a formal conciliation role under these procedures.
 As these are internal procedures aimed at achieving conciliation, the support person should not be acting in a legal capacity.
 In the event the support person is acting in a legal capacity the University reserves the right not to proceed further or to exercise a general discretion as to how the matter shall be dealt with, which may involve departing from ordinary procedures.

-13.10 In the event that both parties agree to attempt formal conciliation, but believe that conciliation would be further enhanced by the appointment of an alternative conciliator, or in the event that both parties will only agree to attempt formal conciliation in the presence of an alternative conciliator, then a request will be made to and considered by, the Director: Human Resources.
-The Director: Human Resources will inform both parties of the outcome of this request.
-If the request is granted the Director: Human Resources will appoint a conciliator who has expertise in the resolution of grievances.
-The appointed conciliator will provide a report to the Director: Human Resources of the outcome.
+13.10 In the event that both parties agree to attempt formal conciliation, but believe that conciliation would be further enhanced by the appointment of an alternative conciliator, or in the event that both parties will only agree to attempt formal conciliation in the presence of an alternative conciliator, then a request will be made to and considered by, the Executive Director: People, Talent and Culture.
+The Executive Director: People, Talent and Culture will inform both parties of the outcome of this request.
+If the request is granted the Executive Director: People, Talent and Cultures will appoint a conciliator who has expertise in the resolution of grievances.
+The appointed conciliator will provide a report to the Executive Director: People, Talent and Culture of the outcome.

 13.11 If conciliation is achieved, the parties may agree to one or any combination of actions.
 The University will support these actions as far as is possible and appropriate.
 The situation will be monitored.